 Online meetings can be exhausting, and at their worst, they can also delay real work from being done.
-It’s crucial to make sure that every meeting is succinct and necessary.
+When managing remote teams, it’s crucial to make sure that every meeting is succinct and necessary.
 Have an agenda, guard it, and cut people off they start to ramble… even if that’s you.
-If you don’t need the meeting, cancel it and give people their time back.
+If you don’t need the meeting, cancel it and give people time back.

 4. Encourage Collaboration

 A team is a wellspring of creativity and expertise, and you can tap into it by encouraging people to try new things and work with different people.
 In fact, collaboration helps keep people connected and inspired, so mix it up!
-Look for opportunities to enable cross-team initiatives, which is especially important in a remote setting because it encourages people to interact and provides a context to do so.
+Look for opportunities to enable cross-team initiatives, which is especially important when managing remote employees, as it encourages people to interact and provides a context to do so.

 5. Make Yourself Available

 Your attention, please!
-Availability for remote team leadership is essentially non-negotiable.
+Availability when managing remote teams is essentially non-negotiable.
 Communication is a lifeline, but this also means you can’t be a bottleneck to anyone on your team, especially when you’re working remotely.
 Manage your inbox and be there for your team when they need you.